prl-mushr/mushr-website/content/tutorials/Deep_learning.md

 In order to avoid chaos, we create a separate module called [CAR.py](https://github.com/prl-mushr/MUSHR-DL/blob/master/CAR.py) which defines a class called [driver](https://github.com/prl-mushr/MUSHR-DL/blob/master/CAR.py#L11), which contains all the variables related to the car itself; the state (position, speed, steering, throttle, image) as well as other information which may be useful such as the wheelbase of the car and status flags for whether the data is being recorded or not.
 {{< figure src="/tutorials/MUSHR-DL/class_driver.PNG" width="500" >}}

 In the SimpleClient class inside run_sim.py, we create an [object](https://github.com/prl-mushr/MUSHR-DL/blob/master/run_sim.py#L23) of the "driver" class and call the [update_state](https://github.com/prl-mushr/MUSHR-DL/blob/master/CAR.py#L83) function in the [on_msg_recv](https://github.com/prl-mushr/MUSHR-DL/blob/master/run_sim.py#L50) function.
 This function is the core of the driver class, as it updates the state of the car and records the data.
 Note that it records the state of the car along with all the 3 camera images (grayscale).
-The data is appended to a list, which is then saved as numpy array by the main script (run_sim.py)
+The data is appended to a list, which is then saved as NumPy array by the main script (run_sim.py)

 Within the same script, in the init function you will find variables for [input](https://github.com/prl-mushr/MUSHR-DL/blob/master/CAR.py#L26) and the [Neural net](https://github.com/prl-mushr/MUSHR-DL/blob/master/CAR.py#L41) being defined.
 These are objects that are responsible for updating the control commands.
 The main functions of these objects are run in a separate thread to allow asynchronous operation.

 ### Command/Control scripts:
 #### Manual control:
 The control inputs are captured by the object of class [keyboard_input](https://github.com/prl-mushr/MUSHR-DL/blob/master/controller.py#L14).
-This class further makes use of key_check module which further uses pynput library for getting the keyboard strokes and mouse inputs.
+This class further makes use of the key_check module which further uses pynput library for getting the keyboard strokes and mouse inputs.
 The job of this module is to act as a middle-man so that the key bindings may be modified in the future.

 #### Autonomous control
 The imitation learning model (or any autonomous approach based model) is run using the object of class [model_runner](https://github.com/prl-mushr/MUSHR-DL/blob/master/model_runner.py).
 The [update_model_input](https://github.com/prl-mushr/MUSHR-DL/blob/master/model_runner.py#L54) is used for getting the data, while the [run_model](https://github.com/prl-mushr/MUSHR-DL/blob/master/model_runner.py#L67) is used for processing the input asynchronously.